tasseomancy/tasseomancy.github.io/_posts/2018-02-09-crowd-warning.md

 Using some of Protelis’s special operators and syntax (purple), a small number of functions (blue) can be defined and applied to variables (green).
 A crowd safety service can use information about the number of nearby devices to issue warnings about areas with dangerous crowding levels.

-The function dangerousDensity flags whether a location has a high or low danger.
+The function <code>dangerousDensity</code> flags whether a location has a high or low danger.
 The function determines danger by estimating the local density of people, using the values of <i>p</i> (proportion of people with a participating device running this app), <i>r</i> (the radius of interest), and checking large groups of people (>300) against a density danger cut-off value of 2.17 people per square meter.

 <pre>
 <code style="color:purple">def</code><code style="color:blue"> dangerousDensity</code><code>(</code><code style="color:green">p</code><code>, </code><code style="color:green">r</code><code>) {</code>